1) What days and hours are you open to the public?

 14) What restaurants are located near First Headquarters?

-The following restaurants, listed in no particular order, are within a 2 block radius of First Headquarters; Clary’s Café, Gryphon Tea Room, J. Christopher’s, Mellow Mushroom, Soho South Café, Firefly Café, Harris Baking Co., Six Pence Pub.
+The following restaurants, listed in no particular order, are within a 2 block radius of First Headquarters; Clary’s Café, Gryphon Tea Room, J. Christopher’s, Mellow Mushroom, Soho South Café, Firefly Café, Six Pence Pub, The Public and Parker's Market.
 The aforementioned restaurants are not officially endorsed by Girl Scouts of Historic Georgia, but are simply listed due to proximity to First Headquarters.

-17) Girl Scouts are "tax free" in my state, is it the
+16) Girl Scouts are "tax free" in my state, is it the same in Georgia?

 No. Even if you bring a tax-exemption letter from your home state, Girl Scouts are not tax free in Georgia.
 Please take this into consideration when you are preparing your budget for your trip to Savannah.
 Currently, Chatham County, Georgia has a 7% sales tax.